Each of the Impala data types has corresponding notation for literal values of that type.

 character.
 You can use a regular character surrounded by single or double quotation

-marks, an octal sequence such as '\054'
+marks, an octal sequence such as '\054' (representing a comma), or an

 integer in the range '-127'..'128' (with quotation marks but no backslash), which is